kamaathedj/political_arena/README.md

 # political_arena
-a website to be used during election time adding get specific party endpoint
+endpoint to edit an existing party using PATCH method